pavelkomarov/pavelkomarov.github.io/_writing/cats.md

 subtitle: the handsome, beautiful, and adorable
 ---

 These belong to us, Pavel and Nataly, @ 629 12th Ave E Apt A, 941-545-7573.
-Before here, I lived for three years in Salt Lake City without a yard, so I toilet trained the elder two.
-Currently working on the little one.
+Before here, Pavel lived for three years in Salt Lake City without a yard, so he toilet trained his two cats.
+We are currently working on the little one.
 They're all gentle and lovely.

 # Fozzy
 <img src="/assets/fozzy.jpg"/>